A world of critical and active media participants.

 D.C.
 Vito co-founded The LAMP (Learning About Multimedia Project) in 2007 with Education Director Dr. Katherine Fry.
 Since that time, The LAMP has brought media literacy training to over 1,000 youth, parents and educators, transporting equipment and facilitators directly to communities in need of its services.
 Under Mr. Vito’s leadership as Executive Director, The LAMP’s programming capacity has grown tremendously from serving roughly 75 students in the 2010-2011 school year, to serving over 850 students in the 2011-2012 school year.
 Mr. Vito worked as a community organizer for many years prior to The LAMP, having served in the Peace Corps in Mali, managing campaigns for City Council, State Senate and Presidential candidates, and spent eight years acting as Chairman of the Youth Services and Education Committee on Brooklyn’s Community Board Six.
-He currently sits on the Board of Directors for the National Association for Media Literacy Educators (NAMLE).
+He currently sits on the Board of Directors for the National Association for Media Literacy Educators (NAMLE) and is a current Fellow at the Coro New York Leadership Center.
 Mr. Vito holds a B.S. in International Affairs from the University of Colorado at Boulder, and currently lives in Brooklyn with his wife, three-legged border collie, German Shepherd puppy and lap-loving cat.
 (Photo by Colleen Katana)

 Katherine Fry, Ph.D.

 Katherine is a professor of media studies in the Department of Television and Radio at Brooklyn College of the City University of New York.
-She earned her Ph.D. in Mass Media and Communication from Temple University in 1994, and brings to The LAMP many years of experience teaching undergraduate and graduate courses in media history, criticism, theory and research methods.
-She has an extensive background in curriculum development.
-In addition to her teaching, Dr. Fry’s publications include the following books: Constructing the Heartland: Television News and Natural Disaster (2003, Hampton Press); and Identities in Context: Media, Myth, Religion in Space and Time (2008, Hampton Press).
+She earned her Ph.D. in Mass Media and Communication from Temple University in 1994, and her publications include the following books: Constructing the Heartland: Television News and Natural Disaster (2003, Hampton Press); and Identities in Context: Media, Myth, Religion in Space and Time (2008, Hampton Press).
 She has also published articles and contributed to books about communication technology and psychological well-being, television news, advertising and popular culture and radio.
 Her current research is in the history of news and in the future of news from the audience perspective.
-Fry is a member of the Board of Directors of the New York State Communication Association, and holds memberships with, and regularly presents on panels for, the International Communication Association and the Media Ecology Association.

 Board of Directors